Runaway Mine Train (Alton Towers)

 The Runaway Mine Train is a powered steel roller coaster made by MACK Rides of Germany.
 The ride is located in the Katanga Canyon area of Alton Towers in Staffordshire, England.

 The train normally completes two circuits for each ride, although it occasionally completes three circuits on off-peak days.

 The ride runs alongside the Congo River Rapids and shares a tunnel section.
 Passengers must be at least 1.1 m tall to ride, and passengers between 1.1m and 1.3m tall must be accompanied by an adult.

 It is currently the park's oldest roller coaster, after The Beastie was removed prior to the 2013 season.
+The ride layout was drafted by Tussauds park developer John Wardley.

 Incident

 On 20 July 2006, the failure of a coupling on the train caused it to split into two sections, which then collided in the tunnel.
 20 people were injured, six of whom were hospitalised.